What we do.

 Q. With the passing of the founder, Hans Eide, in 2015, how is the school managed?

 We have built on the foundation Hans started and strive to honor his vision.
-Our board has expanded from three members to seven, and we meet on a monthly conference call to discuss school business, fundraising, projects, student outreach, IT issues, and other topics necessary to keep the school running.
+Our board has expanded from three members to ten, and we meet on a monthly conference call to discuss school business, fundraising, projects, student outreach, IT issues, and other topics necessary to keep the school running.

 We have focused on creating repeatable processes that will provide a foundation for growth of the organization.
 Board members make frequent visits to the school to check on operations and to interact with the faculty and students.